Adrilaw/C2-PowerShell-Telegram-RAT/README.md

 # About Author

-Build this as an intern , to demonstrate my understanding of using apis for vulnerability assesment and penetration testing .
+I Dodin Mel-Adrien built this as an intern , to demonstrate my understanding of using apis to bypass windows security  for vulnerability assesment and penetration testing .
 # Ideas

 🔥 https://github.com/FebVeg/TGRS